By TMoM Team Member Rachel Hoeing

 5. Enjoy Storytimes

-At our local libraries, most branches have storytimes throughout the summer.
+At our local libraries, many branches have storytimes throughout the summer.
 You will find some of these library activities on our TMoM events calendar.
 You can also visit each county’s website below to see a full calendar of events for the branch that is closest to you.

 6. Play in the Water